**Updated November 2021

 – Never meet in a sketchy area.
 Instead, meet in well-lit, public places

-– Always take someone with you when you’re making these sales
+– Ideally, bring someone with you when you’re meeting a buyer

 – Let your family and friends know where you are